 Monitoring of Treatment

 The drooling severity score should be monitored weekly whilst on treatment.
 There is a chart for this on page 4.
-If the score does not improve after 4 weeks the next treatment should be tried.
+If the score does not improve after 4 weeks on the highest tolerated dose the next treatment should be tried.

 All the recommended treatments work via antimuscarinic action, and therefore prescribers will need to review the appropriateness of treatment with co-existing conditions (e.g. urinary retention, constipation, glaucoma etc.) together with consideration of any other concomitant treatments that might contribute to the cholinergic burden.
 Doses should be titrated upwards to the desired level of dryness, side effects, or until max dose is reached.